480/Y, Old Agra Road, Above Indian Bank, Nashik - 422002.

 The physiotherapist diagnoses, treats, rehabilitates, investigates, instructs and advises, in accordance with accepted standards internationally, and acts with the cooperation of the person who is in need of treatment, in accordance with his condition and needs.
 This is achieved making extensive use of the knowledge, professional skills and resources acquired during the course of his professional life.
 The physiotherapist is committed to integrity, maintaining human dignity and rights, and acts in accordance with a professional code of ethics.

-Physiotherapy services are characterised by a broad range of treatment approaches and methods, reflecting a developing, science based profession.
+Physiotherapy services are characterised by a broad range of treatment approaches and methods, reflecting a developing, science-based profession.

-General Physiotherapy – Assessment and treatment in chronic cases in adults and children, or in diseases such as: neurological diseases, degenerations, diseases of joints and muscles; posture groups for children and adults.
+Assessment and treatment in chronic cases in adults and children, or in diseases such as: neurological diseases, degenerations, diseases of joints and muscles; posture groups for children and adults.

-Pillars of Physiotherapy – Consultation, diagnosis and treatment
+Consultation, diagnosis and treatment.

 Physiotherapy deals in restoring the physical activities of individuals by maximising or strengthening their movements.
 The treatment may also include resolving injuries by exercising, or giving heat treatment to provide instant relief to patients.
 It involves a holistic care approach as the patient is directly looked after by the physiotherapist.